scrudgey/DJ2020/elevator.md

     up / down
 cabling only visible in showall mode

-breakable glass

 ## unique clearsighter logic
-    car should go transparent
+    * car should go transparent
-    when in elevator, show counterweight?
-    cables only visible in showall mode
+    * when in elevator, show counterweight? cables only visible in showall mode
-    elevator doors should be hidden
+    * elevator doors should be hidden

-multiple other renderers depend on elevator car renderer elevator should be visible when doors are open? elevator should be visible when on the floor. elevator should not be opaque when obscuring player- can be invisible?
+elevator should be visible when doors are open? elevator should be visible when on the floor. elevator should not be opaque when obscuring player- can be invisible?

-does this logic need to belong to clearsighter at all?